Contents

 Restore firewall

-Removes the TTP rules by destroying the table: nft destroy table inet ttp.
+Atomically flushes and removes the entire TTP ruleset table by executing: nft destroy table inet ttp.

 Restore DNS